-This webinar will cover key considerations in the design and execution of rigorous pre-clinical efficacy studies in rodent models of MD.
-With a focus on Duchenne MD, we will consider the rodent models available, deciding on appropriate assays and endpoints, and how the results may inform the translation to the clinic.
+This webinar covers key considerations in the design and execution of rigorous pre-clinical efficacy studies in rodent models of MD.
+With a focus on Duchenne MD, we consider the rodent models available, deciding on appropriate assays and endpoints, and how the results may inform the translation to the clinic.

 Key Learning Objectives Include:

-- Consideration when designing a pre-clinical efficacy study in rodent models of muscular dystrophy
+- Considerations when designing a pre-clinical efficacy study in rodent models of muscular dystrophy

 - Choosing animal models, assays and endpoints

 - How your results can inform the translation to the clinic

 To download a PDF copy of the presentation, click on the “LinkedIn SlideShare” icon located in the bottom-right corner of the slide-viewer.
 From the SlideShare landing page click the “Download” button to retrieve the file.